Virtual Introductory Interviews

 Rotation Experiences

-Required experiences include inpatient hematology, oncology, and blood & marrow transplant; outpatient solid tumor clinic, oncology infusion, infectious diseases; and abbreviated rotations in investigational drug services and management.
-Electives include oncology-specific intensive care, numerous hematology/oncology/BMT clinics, pain and palliative care, pediatric oncology and stem cell transplant, and many others pending resident interest.
+Required experiences include inpatient hematology, oncology, and stem cell transplant; outpatient solid tumor clinic, oncology infusion, infectious diseases; and abbreviated rotations in investigational drug services and management.
+Electives include oncology-specific intensive care, numerous hematology/oncology clinics, pain and palliative care, pediatric oncology, and others pending resident interest.

 Teaching & Learning Opportunities

-The resident will lead a variety of weekly formal topic discussions (6 per resident, in addition to topic discussions on rotation).
-Each resident will prepare content for both the college of pharmacy oncology pharmacotherapeutics module and the oncology elective, and is allowed to participate in additional lecture and/or recitation opportunities if interested.
-Residents typically participate in monthly discussions regarding the biology of cancer with our medical fellows through a review of a biology of cancer textbook.
-Each resident will prepare and present a 1-hour ACPE-accredited continuing education program.
-Additional opportunities are available through student and resident precepting and/or mentoring, multidisciplinary in-services, oncology fellows’ conferences, journal clubs, and an optional teaching certificate program.
+The resident will lead 6 case-based disease state reviews throughout the year that are presented to a variety of healthcare professionals for continuing medical education (CME) credit.
+Each resident will prepare content for both the college of pharmacy oncology pharmacotherapeutics module, the oncology elective, and is allowed to participate in additional lecture and/or recitation opportunities if interested.
+Each resident will prepare and present a 1-hour ACPE-accredited continuing education program in association with the Utah Society of Health-System Pharmacists (USHP).
+Additional opportunities are available through student and resident precepting and/or mentoring, multidisciplinary in-services, journal clubs, and topic discussions relevant to their rotations.

 Service Commitment

-Each resident will function in a staff pharmacist capacity in both centralized and decentralized areas on an average of 4 shifts per month.
-Areas that the resident will staff include inpatient hematology, oncology, and stem cell transplant; infusion; and central pharmacy.
-Additional areas may be included based on resident interest and departmental needs.
+Each resident will function as a staff pharmacist in both centralized and decentralized areas on average every 3rd weekend for a total of 384 hours over the 52-week residency year.
+Staffing areas include inpatient hematology, oncology, and stem cell transplant, as well as infusion, and central pharmacy operations.
 Residents are required to staff a portion of observed holidays.
-Participation in various community volunteer opportunities is encouraged, but not required.

 Professional Meetings